nsls-ii-forge/docs/source/creating_packages.rst

     $ mkdir <package-name>
     $ cd <package-name>

-The recipe may be created based on ``meta.yaml`` file from the respective **conda-forge** feedstock (and sometimes from the original package repository).
+The recipe may be created based on the ``meta.yaml`` file from the respective **conda-forge** feedstock (and sometimes from the original package repository).
 If such a file is not available or unusable, find an appropriate sample ``meta.yaml`` (from a similar package that was successfully built) and modify